 Keep the Minion theme going by visiting the adjacent Super Silly Fun Land, which brings alive the carnival from the first movie with fountains, wet and dry play areas, and the classic-style Silly Swirly Fun Ride, which gives you a full view of all of the hijinks below.
 Try to win one of the movie’s famous stuffed unicorns in a game, or shop for them—along with character dolls and a “fart-gun” that really smells like bananas—in the Minion Mayhem gift shop.

 Feel like a movie star yourself when you book the VIP Experience at Universal Studios Hollywood.
 First there’s that valet parking—not bad.
-Then there’s that private entrance leading you to an exclusive lounge, where you relax with snacks and refreshments, in your own A-list inner sanctum.
+Then there’s that private entrance leading you to an exclusive lounge, where you relax with snacks and refreshments, in your own A-lister’s inner sanctum.
 Next, you meet your expert guide for the day, who will go out of his or her way to find out what kind of insider tips and movie facts you’d like to know more about as you tour the back lot and soundstages.
 They’re also very helpful when the urge to take a group photo in front of your favorite movie set strikes.

-Unlike the standard back lot tour, this tour lets you get out of your group’s private trolley and walk around.
+Unlike the standard back-lot tour, this tour lets you get out of your group’s private trolley and walk around.
 You’ll be able to wander around and get up-close looks at sets, learn about lighting and camera angles, and see where current TV shows and movies are being shot.
 Pose for a selfie at the steps of Norman Bates’ house from Psycho, or wander through the Bravermans’ living room from the long-running TV series Parenthood.
 A favorite stop is the massive prop warehouse, which houses an impressive collection of movie paraphernalia, from vintage bowling bags to full suits of armor.
-The tour includes a gourmet lunch prepared by the studio’s executive chef and served in a private dining room, as well as front-of-the-line privileges for all rides throughout the day, prime seats at all shows, and meet-and-greets with featured performers.
+The tour includes a gourmet lunch prepared by the studio’s executive chef and served in a private dining room, as well as front-of-the-line privileges for all rides throughout the day, prime seats secured by your guide at all shows, and meet-and-greets with featured performers.